 Many of the applications my daughter sent off that spring helped her get better and better at them.
 I am so glad she learned this then.
 Wouldn’t it have been horrible to be in her senior year and learn she had messed up so many opportunities?

 My suggestion is to start either your child’s freshman or sophomore year in high school.

 Here are some additional tips to keep in mind when applying for scholarships:

 - Make sure you qualify for the scholarship.
 Read the eligibility requirements.

 - Pay attention to the deadline and do not procrastinate.
-Nothing worse than putting in all the work only to realize today is the deadline and you are having computer issues.
+There’s nothing worse than putting in all the work only to realize today is the deadline and you are having computer issues.